canonical/craft-actions/charmcraft/pack/README.md

 # charmcraft/pack

-When invoked, this action installs and configures LXD and Charmcraft before packing the charm at the root of the repository.
+This action installs and configures LXD and Charmcraft before packing the charm at the root of the repository.

 ## Usage